Wyo VB Lecture Notes

 obtain user input.

-- Like the message box that is explained above, an optional second parameter can be used to specify the title of the input box's modal dialog box.
+- Like an advanced MessageBox, an optional second parameter can be used to specify the text in the title bar at the top of the InputBox as in this example:

-- A third parameter can be provided to specify the default value that appears in the text box.
+- An optional third parameter can be provided to specify the default value that appears in the text box.
+This adds convenience to the user in case he doesn't want to type a personal answer: